A couple of years ago I was searching for a job in the US.

 “You come up with a great title and your ad.
 And then at the end be sure to include your link in the ad and follow the posting instructions… and watch your lead come in”.

-- they don’t say what is the great title, nor they show how such a great title looks like
+- they don’t say what is a great title, nor they show how such a great title looks like

 - they don’t say that the title should be relevant, it should stand out and it should not be a too cheesy